manoj-smoothstack/cpp_training/Week2/Day1/README.md

-Assignments
+# Assignments

+## 1. Float precision
-1. Write a program that takes as input a fraction, and prints the internally stored approximate floating point number along with J and N where:
+Write a program that takes as input a fraction, and prints the internally stored approximate floating point number along with J and N where:

 Approx ~= J/2**N